groonga/groonga/doc/source/contribution/documentation/introduction.md

 ### Generate the HTML with your changes

-Execute the following command to generate HTML files that reflect your changes:
+Use the following command to generate HTML files that reflect your changes.
+The generated files will be located in `../groonga.doc/doc/en/html/`.
+Each file corresponds to a `.rst` or `.md` file:

 ```console
 % cmake --build ../groonga.doc
 ```

-This command generates HTML files in the `../groonga.doc/doc/en/html/`.
-Each HTML file corresponds to a `.rst` or `.md` file.

 ### Preview the generated HTML in your browser

-Open the generated HTML file in your web browser to preview your changes.
+Open the generated file in your web browser to preview your changes.
 For example, if you have edited this {doc}`introduction` page, you can preview it by the following command:

 ```console